- Like

 Instructions

-- Dissolve the espresso powder in the vanilla in a bowl or cup and set aside.
+- Mix the espresso powder and the vanilla in a bowl or cup until smooth.
+Set aside.

-- In the bowl of a stand mixer add in the butter and beat with a whisk attachment on high for five minutes.
-Reduce the speed to low and slowly add the powdered sugar- ½ cup increments are good- and let each addition completely combine.
+- In the bowl of a stand mixer, add in the butter and beat with a whisk attachment on high for five minutes.
+Reduce the speed to low and slowly add the powdered sugar- 1/2 cup increments at a time – and let each addition incorporate completely before adding more.

-- Once all of the powdered sugar is in, scrape the bowl and then whip for a minute or two until fluffy and light.
+- Once all of the powdered sugar is in, scrape the bowl and then whip for a minute until fluffy and light.

 Notes